 Veteran assistant spent last seven years at Georgia and Nevada

 Kwanza Johnson is entering his second season as an assistant coach for the TCU men's basketball program after arriving from Georgia in Spring 2013.
 A veteran assistant at the college level, he brought 16 years experience with him to TCU.

 Prior to 2013-14, Johnson spent the previous seven years coaching alongside head coach Mark Fox, a former assistant for Trent Johnson, at both Georgia (2009-13) and Nevada (2006-09).

 Johnson was part of Fox's original staff at Georgia that built the Bulldogs into an NCAA tournament qualifier in just its second season on campus in 2010-11.
 The squad posted its most victories (21) and first NCAA bid in nine years while breaking into the national top-25 for the first time since 2003.

 Johnson tutored several frontcourt standouts during his time in Athens, including 2011 NBA Draft choices and All-SEC selections Trey Thompkins and Travis Leslie.
-Johnson also worked with Bulldogs guard Kentavious Caldwell-Pope, the 2013 SEC Player of the Year and a potential 2013 first-round draft pick.
+Johnson also worked with Bulldogs guard Kentavious Caldwell-Pope, the 2013 SEC Player of the Year and No. 8 pick in the 2013 NBA Draft.